kuzzleio/documentation-old/src/sdk-reference/security/get-credentials-fields.md

 ---

-## Callback response
+## Callback Response

-The response is a an array reflecting the credential fields.
+The result is a an array of credential fields.